CortexForge

 Instead, many ended up with disconnected tools, duplicate data, and constant alerts.

-Nothing fully failed—but everything became harder to manage.This period revealed that adding technology without coordination increases mental load.
+Revealed that adding technology without coordination increases mental load.

 2018-2019